The best way to control what you spend on food is the so-called food cost formula.

 Your food cost percentage is 25%.

-Of course, when you are using the food cost formula, it is important to ensure that you value your opening stock, closing stock, and purchases, as accurately as possible.
+Of course, when you are using the food cost formula, it is crucial to ensure that you value your opening stock, closing stock, and purchases, as accurately as possible.

-Additionally, carry out the exercise of valuing your opening and closing stock at exactly the same time every week, so that your results are consistent.
+Additionally, carry out the exercise of valuing your opening and closing stock at precisely the same time every week so that your results are consistent.

 Now that you have your food cost percentage, how can you use it to track costs?

-Monitoring the results of your weekly exercise will help you to see if costs are rising or falling.
-You will know when it is time to pay closer attention to your purchase practices and the prices that you are paying.
+Monitoring weekly results will help you to see if costs are rising or falling.
+This will help you know when to pay closer attention to your purchase practices and the prices you are paying.

 Here are some specific steps that you can take:

-The food cost formula works best when it is used on a regular basis.
+These practices, along with the food cost formula, work best when they are used regularly.
 Remember that you should not just calculate the food cost percentage and leave it at that.

 Use the information to identify the items that are leading to an increase in costs.
 You can then try and locate other lower-cost suppliers for these purchases.
 Every amount that you save will go towards increasing your profits and thus help your business grow.